 The anesthesiologist may meet the person before the operation to review test results and identify any medical conditions that might affect the choice of anesthetic.
 The safest and most effective types of anesthesia may be discussed as well.
 The anesthesiologist also evaluates people who have a deviated septum or another airway abnormality before surgery that requires a breathing tube is done.

-Tests done before surgery (preoperative testing) may include blood and urine tests, an electrocardiogram, x-rays, and tests of lung capacity (pulmonary function tests).
+Depending on the person's overall health and the type of procedure, tests done before surgery (preoperative testing) may include blood and urine tests, an electrocardiogram Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
+This record, the electrocardiogram (also known as an ECG)... read more , x-rays, and tests of lung capacity (pulmonary function tests Pulmonary Function Testing (PFT) Pulmonary function tests measure the lungs' capacity to hold air, to move air in and out, and to absorb oxygen.
+Pulmonary function tests are better at detecting the general type and severity... read more ).
 These tests can help determine how well the vital organs are functioning.
 If organs are functioning poorly, the stress of surgery or anesthesia can cause problems.
 Preoperative tests occasionally also reveal a hidden, temporary illness, such as an infection, which requires that surgery be delayed.

 People may wish to store their own blood in case a blood transfusion is needed during surgery.
-Using stored blood (autologous blood transfusion) eliminates the risk of infections and most transfusion reactions.
-A pint of blood can be withdrawn from the person and preserved until surgery.
+Using stored blood (autologous blood transfusion Autologous transfusion In addition to normal blood donation and transfusion, special procedures are sometimes used.
+In plateletpheresis, a donor gives only platelets rather than whole blood.
+Whole blood is drawn from... read more ) eliminates the risk of infections and most transfusion reactions.
+A pint of blood at a time can be withdrawn from the person and preserved until surgery.
 Blood should be withdrawn no more often than once weekly, and the last withdrawal should probably be at least 2 weeks before surgery.
 The body replaces the missing blood during the weeks after the blood withdrawal.

-Sometime before the surgery, the surgeon obtains the person's permission to do the operation, a process called informed consent.
+Sometime before the surgery, the surgeon obtains the person's permission to do the operation, a process called informed consent Informed Consent Before performing any invasive test or providing medical treatment, doctors must obtain permission from a competent patient in a manner that is informed and voluntary.
+The process is known as... read more .
 The surgeon discusses risks and benefits of the operation, as well as alternative treatments, and answers questions.
 The person reads and signs a form documenting consent.
 In cases of emergency surgery in which the person is unable to provide informed consent, doctors try to contact the family.
 Rarely, emergency surgery must proceed before the family is contacted.

 Because some of the drugs given during surgery may cause vomiting, people should generally not eat or drink anything for at least 8 hours beforehand.
 For outpatient surgery, people should not eat or drink anything after midnight.
 Specific guidelines should be given and vary depending on the kind of surgery.
 People should ask the doctor which of their regularly prescribed drugs should be taken before surgery.
 People undergoing surgery involving the intestines are given laxatives or enemas for a day or two before the operation.